StenaIT/carl-guild-group3-todo/README.md

 # Todo App by carl-guild-group 3

+## Prerequisites
+Node.js and NPM must be installed.

 ## Client
 The client is a web gui that uses [React](https://facebook.github.io/react/), [Redux](http://redux.js.org/) frameworks and the source is compiled with [Babel](https://babeljs.io/).